Let’s recap a bit to understand the first about API before going in detail about the types of API.

 - REST

-Web service APIs are the type of API that are tiny applications that use URLs or web addresses on the internet are to provide their services to desktop, mobile, web applications, and others.
+Web service APIs are the type of APIs that are tiny applications that use URLs or web addresses on the internet to provide their services to desktop, mobile, web applications, and others.

 SOAP API

 SOAP can be abbreviated as Simple Object Access Protocol.
-These APIs are more complex than their peers.
-It has its own communication protocol called Simple Object Access Protocol which makes them a bit more defining than REST in terms of the level of security and the approach to how messages are sent.
+These types of APIs are more complex than their peers.
+It has its communication protocol called Simple Object Access Protocol which makes it a bit more defining than REST in terms of the level of security and the approach to how messages are sent.

-SOAP offers comprehensive security, built-in ACID (Atomicity, Consistency, Isolation, Durability) compliance and retry logic for reliable messaging functionality which makes it more suitable for enterprise application which deals with banking transactions, LDAP interaction and more.
+SOAP offers comprehensive security, built-in ACID (Atomicity, Consistency, Isolation, Durability) compliance, and retry logic for reliable messaging functionality which makes it more suitable for enterprise application that deals with banking transactions, LDAP interaction, and more.

-SOAP is a standardized protocol that has only proprietary XML format for transferring structured information that’s more function-driven.
-The APIs are used to send payloads which are data, type and communication preferences.
+SOAP is a standardized protocol that has only a proprietary XML format for transferring structured information that’s more function-driven.
+The types of API is used to send payloads which are data, type, and communication preferences.

 Since SOAP uses XML to send payloads hence it requires more bandwidth.
 In addition to SSL, support SOAP uses WS-Security, which is great at the transport level and a bit more comprehensive than SSL.